 "You haven't visited much lately, Serena-nee-san," he commented, giving me some space.
 "So I came to visit you.
 Surprise."
 How enthusiastic.

 Nee-san?
 "Well, hate to break it to you, but I'm from the past," I admitted.
 "My future self died a few days ago."

 "I know.
 Shishō told me about it.
-I was sad."
+I was so upset."

 Funny.
 He didn't look it.
-Was he secretly trying to insult me? ...Nah, he was probably like me.
-He couldn't control the amount of emotion he showed.
-I couldn't control the amount of sarcasm I used.
+Was he secretly trying to insult me?
 "So, Bel and Squalo kidnapped you, huh?"
 I guessed, since he wasn't wearing a Varia uniform yet.
 Now that I thought about it, that was what Bel and Squalo must've been doing all day.

 Fran shrugged.
 "At least the bag was clean.
 Enough."

 "Are you going to let me run away?"

 "I ain't stopping you," I decided, leaning back into the pillow.
 "After all, the choices you make should be yours to make, unlike questions like 'do you want to join the Varia'."

 "I'll be nicer if you drop the nee-san."